CHIANGEL/DS-labs/lab3/report-lab3.md

 ## Test results

 In this part, I put screen shots of the test result.
-Also, I modify the ```main.c``` to run repeated tests for 1000 times to get the average bandwidth of Flow 0.
+Also, I modify the ```main.c``` to run repeated tests for 1,000,000 times to get the average bandwidth of Flow 0 and the average proportion.
+The modified source code is also handed in, named as ```main_for_test.c```.

 ### Method 1

 ![Screenshot-method1](./Screenshot-method1.PNG)

+My tested average bandwidth of Flow 0 is 1.31 Gbps.
+The average proportion is 7.2 : 4.1 : 2.0 : 1.0 .

 ### Method 2

 ![Screenshot-method2](./Screenshot-method2.PNG)

+My tested average bandwidth of Flow 0 is 1.42 Gbps.
+The average proportion is 7.8 : 3.9 : 1.9 : 1.0 .